by John Clayson

 Air Raid on Wednesday 23rd October 1940

-The railway first suffered serious damage when a bomb fell on Spittlegate Bridge, which carries the Great North Road over the main line into Grantham from the south.
+The railway first suffered serious damage when, at about 4pm, a bomb fell on Spittlegate Bridge, which carries the Great North Road over the main line into Grantham from the south.
 Beneath the tarmac were pipes bringing Grantham’s principal supply of water from the works at Saltersford.
 Fortunately most of the bridge remained intact, so traffic on both rail and road was soon restored to near-normal.

 Air Raid on Tuesday 3rd December 1940